 There are several more reasons why you should aim to keep your URL structure intact.
 A change, for example, might disable user-saved bookmarks or backlinks on other websites.

 Setting up a fallback redirect is one of the most crucial things to remember when changing URLs.
-In summary, redirects enable you to maintain the majority of your "SEO juice" by informing search engines and visitors that you are permanently shifting one page from one URL to another.
+In summary, redirects enable you to maintain the majority of your "SEO juice".
+They inform search engines and visitors that you are permanently shifting one page from one URL to another.

 Available update modes